I’ve updated this post on 30 June 2020

-When you’re self employed insurance offers you protection and peace of mind.
+When you’re self-employed business insurance offers you protection and peace of mind.

 Here I look at the different types of self employed insurance, help you decide what you need & show you where to get online quotes.